Research

 How culture affects fitness: causal evidence at the Swiss language border.

-In collaboration with Rafael Lalive and Charles Efferson, working paper available.
+In collaboration with Rafael Lalive and Charles Efferson.
+Published in Evolutionary Human Sciences.

 Results from cultural evolutionary theory often suggest that social learning can lead cultural groups to differ markedly in the same environment.
 In this study, we exploit a cultural border dividing Switzerland in ways that are independent of institutional, environmental, and genetic variation.
 Using a regression discontinuity design, we estimate discontinuities at the border in terms of preferences related to fertility and mortality, the two basic components of genetic fitness.
 Analyzing six referenda, the study finds multiple discontinuities in voting patterns across the border, indicating culture’s potential role in shaping health and fertility choices.
 These findings further suggest that to uphold its cultural values, at least one of the two groups has supported policies that could impose fitness costs on individuals in the group.

-Using successful people as examples of how to behave and how not to behave.
+Using successful leaders as examples of how to behave and how not to behave.